-in Accounting, Finance, Fractional CFO, Cash Flow Improvement, CFO Services, Executive and Team Coaching, Financial Modeling, Fractional CFO, Roles of a Fractional CFO, Strategic Planning, All Posts
+in Accounting, Finance, Fractional CFO, State, Cash Flow Improvement, CFO Services, Executive and Team Coaching, Financial Modeling, Fractional CFO, Roles of a Fractional CFO, Strategic Planning, All Posts

 The company engaged a fractional CFO for 20 hours per month, who: